TakoData/QueryFilter/README.md

 ## Usage

 ### Prerequisites
-- Get access to Tako HF repos
+- Get access to Tako Hugging Face repositories
-- Export your `HF_TOKEN` as an environment variable
+- Log into Hugging Face using `huggingface-cli login`

 ### Examples
 See the [demo notebook](demo.ipynb) for a more interactive example.